MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-an-add-on-submission.md

 keywords: windows 10, uwp, Windows Store submission API, add-on submission, in-app product, IAP
 ---

-# Get an add-on submission using the Windows Store submission API
+# Get an add-on submission

 Use this method in the Windows Store submission API to get data for an existing add-on (also known as in-app product or IAP) submission.
 For more information about the process of process of creating an add-on submission by using the Windows Store submission API, see [Manage add-on submissions](manage-add-on-submissions.md).